albert4183r7/TA-dashboard/README.md

 ## 📊 Dashboard & History
 - The History section displays previous simulations.
-- Interactive charts are available to analyze simulation performance.
+- Charts are available to analyze simulation performance.

 ## 🔌 Socket Server Connection
 - Make sure the socket server is running at localhost:5000.